php-usergroup-dresden/phpdd.org/src/Contents/2018/Talks.md

 <a name="application-metrics-with-prometheus"></a>
-## Application metrics with prometheus
+## Application Metrics (with Prometheus examples)

 ---

 By [Rafael Dohms](@baseUrl@/speakers.html#rafael-dohms)

 We all know not to poke at alien life forms in another planet, right?
 But what about metrics, do you know how to pick, measure and draw conclusions from them?
-In this talk we will cover Service Level Indicators (SLI), Objectives (SLO), and how to use Prometheus, an open-source system monitoring and alert platform, to measure and make sense of them.
+In this talk we will cover various Site Reliability Engineering topics, such as SLIs and SLOs while we explore real life examples of defining and implementing metrics in a system with examples using Prometheus, an open-source system monitoring and alert platform, to demonstrate implementation.
 Let's get back to some real science.

 <a name="mutation-testing-better-code-by-making-bugs"></a>
 ## Mutation testing: better code by making bugs